NASRDS Rules & Regulations

 The Vendor Booth Vice-Chairman should attend the two prior National Conventions and develop a working relationship with the Booth Vice-Chairman of the prior conventions and with NASRDS Executive Committee.
-A layout sheet of the booth area should be prepared by the Booth Chairman.
+The Booth Chairman should prepare a layout sheet of the booth area.
 It should show booth locations, adjacent dancing areas, traffic flows, exhibit, loading and unloading areas.
 The layout should note different levels, lighting, etc. This information will be very helpful to the vendor in preparing for selecting, loading, unloading, set-up and operation of the booth.
 The finalized booth layout must be reviewed and signed-off by the local Fire Marshall.
 Once booth selection has started, the layout of the vendor area and its location must remain the same and become part of the booth contract unless changed by the Fire Marshall or convention center requirements.

 B. NUMBER OF BOOTHS

 The vendor booth area for a National shall be governed by the National Convention Guidelines.
 Traditionally, booth spaces are 10’ x 10’ with a 2’ storage aisle way located directly behind the booth.
 These dimensions may vary year to year as per local regulations.

 C. VENDOR BOOTH SELECTION